BlockchainCommons/www.blockchaincommons.com/vision.md

 1. **Blockchain Commons.** Create a specific commons that is dedicated to the realization of open infrastructure for secure, compassionate, decentralized systems.

    * We reach out to the user & developer communities to identify problems and assess needs in current decentralized systems.
-   * We focus on interoperable solutions and open architecture that allow companies to cooperate with individuals while staying focused on what makes their own business or project unique.
+   * We focus on interoperable solutions and open architecture that allow companies to cooperate with individuals while staying focused on what makes their own business or projects unique.
    * Our [Airgapped Wallet Community](https://github.com/BlockchainCommons/Airgapped-Wallet-Community) brings together a community focused on working to create this commons.

 2. **Architecture:** Research, define, and evangelize an interoperable architecture for secure decentralized systems that supports independence, privacy, resilience, and openness and that encourages responsible key management.